winksaville/rust-binance-cli/README.md

 to produce "processed" results.
 Currently there are two, `b.com.cttf.sh` and `b.us.cttf.sh`.
 These two scripts take a single file as input, in this case a "raw" binance.com trade history and binance.us distrubution history respectively.
-And they produce a "consolidated TokenTax CSV file".
+These do not need to be sorted and can be just the concatenated "raw" files, they will be sorted during the processing.
+Both of these scripts produce a "consolidated TokenTax CSV file".

 This is provided as an example, but allowed a set of 7M+ transactions to be consolidated to 13K transactions.